 In 1979, Stella Brewer ( Marsden) initiated the Chimpanzee Rehabilitation Project.
 She had already been helping several chimps since 1969 and back then they were being looked after at Abuko Nature Reserve.

-The project is situated in The River Gambia National Park, it consists of three large islands where the chimps can live safe from any outside threats.
+The project is situated in the River Gambia National Park, consisting of three large islands where the chimps can live safely from any outside threats.
 They are fed each day and looked after if they become sick or injured.
-Stellar’s vision is a wonder to see and I recommend highly a visit to her Chimpanzee islands if you are in The Gambia.
+Stellar’s vision is a wonder to see, and I highly recommend a visit to her Chimpanzee islands if you are in The Gambia.

 Sadly, you won’t find her there now, after a struggle with cancer, she passed away in January 2008 and was buried on the island with her beloved chimps.

 If you would like to arrange a visit to see the chimpanzees, we can help you with that.
 We organise trips which bring together, The Wassu Stones, hippos and of course the chimps.
-Sarani, our guide is an excellent companion for your trip and very knowledgable.
+Ousman, our guide is an excellent companion for your trip and very knowledgable.
 Usually, it will involve an overnight stay because there is too much to pack into one day only.
-If you want to stay at the rehabilitation centre, that can be arranged but you need to book way in advance as they don’t have lots of accommodation and it gets full in advance.
+If you want to stay at the rehabilitation centre, that can be arranged but you need to book way in advance as they don’t have lots of accommodation and it gets full very early.

 Many thanks to Jeremy Spanton who supplied the photographs from a recent trip upriver.